WebAssembly/WASI/proposals/http/proxy.md

 <li><a name="static_incoming_body.finish.0"></a> own&lt;<a href="#future_trailers"><a href="#future_trailers"><code>future-trailers</code></a></a>&gt;</li>
 </ul>
 <h4><a name="method_future_trailers.subscribe"><code>[method]future-trailers.subscribe: func</code></a></h4>
-<p>Pollable that resolves when the body has been fully read, and the trailers
-are ready to be consumed.</p>
+<p>Pollable that resolves when the the trailers are ready to be consumed.</p>
 <h5>Params</h5>
 <ul>
 <li><a name="method_future_trailers.subscribe.self"><code>self</code></a>: borrow&lt;<a href="#future_trailers"><a href="#future_trailers"><code>future-trailers</code></a></a>&gt;</li>